tfeuerbach/personal-site/content/posts/loading-your-satisfactory-server-save-remotely-on-the-interactive-map-2025-10-05.md

 ## The Setup

 I'm running my Satisfactory server via Pterodactyl Panel on a box (a part of a cluster of Lenovo M710q's) at `192.168.1.151` in my local network.
-Pterodactyl uses Docker containers spun up from [.egg files](https://github.com/GreenChiip/satisfatory-egg) (in my case, the [Satisfactory 1.1 egg](https://github.com/GreenChiip/satisfatory-egg)).
-Your setup might be different—maybe you're running the official dedicated server as a `steam` user, or you've got a standalone Docker container.
+Pterodactyl uses Docker containers spun up from .egg (in my case, the [Satisfactory 1.1 egg](https://github.com/GreenChiip/satisfatory-egg)).
+Your setup might be different—maybe you're running the official dedicated server as the `steam` user, or you've got a standalone Docker container.
 I'll cover the common scenarios, but the core concepts are the same regardless.

 - - -